rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 9. Repeat the operations for all the roles you want to assign.

-## Create scope required by Management ui during authorization
+## Create scope for management UI

-So far we have created the roles and granted the roles to the user who is going to access the management UI.
-When this user logs into RabbitMQ management UI, its token contains the granted roles.
+There is one last configuration step required.
+Without this step, the `access_token` returned by **Entra ID** is invalid.
+RabbitMQ cannot validate its signature because the `access_token` is meant for Microsoft resources.
+First, you need to create a scope associated to the application you registered for RabbitMQ management UI as follows:

 1. Go to **App registrations**.
 2. Click on your application.